 - A complete list of software supply chain dependencies, including all transitive dependencies including shared libraries such as those written in C and other languages.

-- Details about each open source and commercial software component, such as the author/vendor, software license, release version, etc.
+- Details about each open source software and commercial software component, such as the author/vendor, software license, release version, etc.

 - A machine-readable format (SPDX) that can enable organizations to automate SBOM consumption, and integrate it with their existing processes.